billy-j860/Retail_promotion_Analysis/README.md

 # Retail_promotion_Analysis
 This project analyzes the effectiveness of promotional campaigns on retail sales across different stores and product families.
-Using a dataset that includes daily sales data, store information, product categories, and promotion details, we investigate how promotions impact sales performance.
+We investigate how promotions impact sales performance by using a dataset that includes daily sales data, store information, product categories, and promotion details.

 ### The dataset used in this project includes the following key information:
 - Date of sales